eacandelas/monitor_CO_udp/README.md

 UDP CO Monitor
 ==============

-Arduino carbon monoxide monitor that transmits the information to an UDP server for logging.
+Arduino based carbon monoxide monitor that transmits the information to an UDP server for logging and mapping into a heatmap.